cansik/opencv-sample-annotator/README.md

-# opencv-cascade-annotator
+# OpenCV Sample Annotator
-A simple tool to annotate positive images and create negatives.
+A simple tool to create positive and negative samples for cascade classifiers.